kommodeskab/mlops-hestnet/reports/README.md

 >
 > Answer:

 Below we have an image of our Cloud Build history.
 The top three builds were all for the API, taking around 5 minutes.
-The GPU images for Vertex AI to longer.
+The GPU images for Vertex AI took longer.
 ![cloudbuildhistory](figures/cloudbuildhistory.PNG)

 ### Question 22